A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Results

-Figure~\ref{fig:compare-algo-edison} compares the runtime of the parallel AWPM algorithm with MC64 and sequential AWPM for all 16 matrices from Table~\ref{table:problem-statistics}.
-Here MC64+gather lines include the time to gather the whole matrix on a single node, representing the total time needed to compute MWPM sequentially in a distributed memory setting.
+Figure~\ref{fig:compare-algo-edison} compares the running time of the parallel HWPM algorithm with MC64 and sequential HWPM for all 16 matrices from Table~\ref{table:problem-statistics}.
+Here MC64+\textsc{gather} lines include the time to gather the whole matrix on a single node, representing the total time needed to compute MWPM sequentially in a distributed memory setting.
 Experiments in Figure~\ref{fig:compare-algo-edison} were run on Edison.

-At first, we discuss the performance of matching algorithms on bigger matrices where a distributed memory algorithm is urgently needed.
+First, we discuss the performance of matching algorithms on bigger matrices where a distributed memory algorithm is urgently needed.
 MC64 failed with A05, the largest matrix in our suite, because of insufficient memory in a single node of Edison.
-For matrices of this scale, our distributed-memory algorithm is the only viable option for enabling extreme scale scientific applications that rely on MWPM.
-For other large matrices, parallel AWPM is significantly faster than its sequential competitors.
+The same is true for sequential HWPM.
+For other large matrices, parallel HWPM is significantly faster than its sequential competitors.
 For some problems, this is true even on a single node.
-For example, when computing a matching on NaluR3 on a single node of Edison, parallel AWPM is $40\times$ and $6\times$ faster than MC64 and sequential AWPM, respectively.
-On 256 nodes (6144 cores), our parallel algorithm becomes $3372\times$ and $384\times$ faster than MC64 and sequential AWPM.
-Note that AWPM is able to find the optimum solution on NaluR3.
-Hence, the drastic reduction in runtime comes for free, without sacrificing any matching quality.
-For other large matrices (with $nnz$ greater than 200M), parallel AWPM runs at least $20\times$ faster than MC64+gather on high concurrency.
+For example, when computing a matching on NaluR3 on a single node of Edison, parallel HWPM is $40\times$ and $6\times$ faster than MC64 and sequential HWPM, respectively.
+On 256 nodes (6144 cores), our parallel algorithm becomes $3372\times$ and $384\times$ faster than MC64 and sequential HWPM.
+Note that HWPM is able to find the optimum solution on NaluR3.
+Hence, in this case the drastic reduction in running time comes for free, without sacrificing any matching quality.
+For other large matrices (with $nnz$\footnote{For consistency with established notation, we use $nnz$ (i.e.,~the number of nonzeroes) when referring to matrices.
+This number is identical to the number of edges (traditionally labeled $m$) in the corresponding graph.} greater than 200M), parallel HWPM runs at least $20\times$ faster than MC64+\textsc{gather} on high concurrency.
 This observation also holds for most matrices in the second and third rows in Figure~\ref{fig:compare-algo-edison}.

 On smaller matrices (e.g., those in the first row of Figure~\ref{fig:compare-algo-edison}), the performance gain from the parallel algorithm is not as dramatic as with bigger matrices.
-This is expected as it is hard for parallel algorithms to reduce a subsecond sequential runtime.
-However, for all matrices except Freescale2, parallel AWPM runs faster than MC64+gather on high concurrency.
+This is expected as it is hard for parallel algorithms to reduce a subsecond sequential running time.
+However, for all matrices except Freescale2, parallel HWPM runs faster than MC64+\textsc{gather} on high concurrency.
 Hence our algorithm is competitive on smaller matrices and runs significantly faster on bigger matrices.